twnzl/nanium/README.md

 await new AdminInfoMailSendRequest('hello admin').enqueue({ startDate: new Date('2099-31-01T00:00:00.000Z') });
 ```

-This is a server-only-feature because of security reasons.
+This is a server-only feature because of security reasons.
 To use it from a client, just crate a public service that
 wraps the enqueue and use your default authorization mechanism.

 ### Add a request directly into the queue

-Of course, you can also add requests directly to the collection using a mongodb client or the shell or whatever.
-State
+Of course, you can also add requests directly to the collection using a mongodb client or the shell, etc. The state must
-must be 'ready';
+be set to 'ready';

 ```js
 db.requestQueue.insert([